Nimbus1997/REST/README.md

 # Cycle GAN based REST for EyeQ (miv server1)
-✨only change code in miv1 & pull it in other server"✨
+past: ✨only change code in miv1 & pull it in other server"✨date: 2023.02.15
-date: 2023.02.15
+now: ✨only change code in miv4 & pull it in other server"✨date: 2023.04.28

 based on RetinaImage_model_ukb
 -> even though the name of the repository is "*_eyeq", the folder on the server should be named "*_ukb" (2023.01.30)